 Landholders must make fences stock proof, if they adjoin a stock route that is part of the network.

-As a road user, what do I need to know?
+As a road user, what do I need to know about stock routes?

 Road users must give way to cattle, it is an offence to obstruct cattle or make noise to alarm stock.